• Skip to primary navigation

 PHOTO 5 PHOTO 6

+Step 5.
 Let the cookies rest on the baking sheet for about 10 minutes before removing to a wire rack to cool completely.

-Expert tip
+Expert tips

-1. Do NOT over bake cookies.
+1. Do not overbake cookies.
 They bake very fast (about 8 to 9 minutes); so, keep the timer on for the best results.
 At the end of the baking time, cookies will not look done, but they are done!

 2. Store cookies in an airtight container at room temperature for up to 3 days.